By Freedom of Religion of South Africa (FOR SA)

 In March 2020, the COGTA Parliamentary Portfolio Committee held a two-day Indaba with religious leaders (mainly from the Christian faith) with regards to the CRL’s Report on the Commercialisation of Religion and Abuse of People’s Belief Systems (and in particular to hear the Christian community’s views on harmful religious practices, and what they were doing to combat “social ills”.
 This Indaba was supposed to be followed by a Colloquium with the leaders of other faiths and structures on 17 – 18 March 2020, which has subsequently – due to the COVID-19 health crisis – been postponed to a date still to be determined.).
 Effectively, this Indaba and Colloquium will be the second round of consultation with the religious sector (the first round having taken place before the previous COGTA Portfolio Committee in 2017).
 FOR SA has developed alternative proposals which address the problems identified by the CRL in their Report, which require no further legislation and which allow the religious community to remain truly self-regulatory.
 FOR SA is urging the religious community to give proper attention to this matter and to FORMALLY submit alternative solutions (to those proposed by the CRL) to the COGTA Parliamentary Portfolio Committee.

-This Bill was adopted by the National Council of Provinces (NCOP) on 1 July 2020, and returned to the National Assembly for concurrence.
-(From a religious freedom point of view, FOR SA made comments on the Bill which contains broad provisions on “malicious communications” that could potentially be used to curb freedom of (religious) expression.)
+This Bill was adopted by the National Council of Provinces (NCOP) on 1 July 2020, and returned to the National Assembly to consider the amendments proposed by the NCOP.
+(From a religious freedom point of view, FOR SA made comments on the Bill which, in its original version, contained broad provisions on “malicious communications” that could potentially be used to curb freedom of (religious) expression.)

 Draft Films & Publications Act Amendment Regulations, 2020*